Sources of Hallucination by Large Language Models on Inference Tasks: Related Work

 \section{Related Work}

-Prior work has addressed the robustness issues of NLI datasets. \citet{poliak-etal-2018-hypothesis} found a range of NLI datasets to be subject to a hypothesis-only bias, whose labels are predictable by supervised models trained on only the hypothesis.
-In this paper, we use a similar hypothesis-only test with LLMs, but with few-shot examples, to probe model memory without training.
+Addressing task robustness, \citet{poliak-etal-2018-hypothesis} found a range of NLI datasets contain artifacts which are learned by supervised models trained on only sample hypotheses.
+In our work we design a similar hypothesis-only test with LLMs, but we use it to probe model memory without any training.
+By conditioning on the attestation of hypotheses, we show that LLMs are inherently sensitive to attestation, separate from the statistical idiosyncrasies of NLI datasets.\footnote{We speculate that a similar attestation effect could even be present in the supervised models studied in \citet{poliak-etal-2018-hypothesis}, which could contribute to those models' performance.
+We leave the investigation of this to future work.}

-\citet{li_language_2022} show that smaller Language Models such as RoBERTa (355M parameters) \cite{liu_roberta_2019}, under the pre-train-fine-tune paradigm, are reliant on dataset artifacts when performing directional predicate inference.
-In this paper, we study the behavior of a class of much larger Language Models, which have previously demonstrated more robust performance across NLP tasks.
+Additionally, \citet{talman_testing_2019} report generalization failure among many models supervised for NLI --- models fail to generalize between NLI datasets, even if the task is formatted the same.
+On smaller Language Models such as RoBERTa (\citeauthor{liu_roberta_2019}, \citeyear{liu_roberta_2019}; 355M params), \citet{li_language_2022} also observed a reliance on dataset artifacts when performing directional NLI on predicates.
+We now study the behavior of much larger LMs, which have demonstrated more robust performance across NLP tasks.

-Recent work has also explored LLM memorization and generalization. \citet{carlini_quantifying_2023} establish that LLMs are able to memorize more data than small LMs, whereas \citet{tirumala2022memorization} further hypothesize that LLMs pay special attention early in training to numbers and nouns, which may act as unique identifiers for individual sentences in training.
-We further show that entity recall is used in language inference, and frequency in training data affects generalization in various ways (\S\ref{sec:entities}, \S\ref{Sec:randprem_relative_frequency}).
+Recent work has also explored LLM memorization and generalization. \citet{carlini_quantifying_2023} establish that LLMs are able to memorize more data than small LMs, whereas \citet{tirumala2022memorization} further demonstrate that LLMs pay special attention early in training to numbers and nouns, which act as unique identifiers for individual training sentences.
+We also show that memories used in language inference are tied to specific named entities.
+And while \citet{weller2023according} and \citet{kandpal2022large} find that entity frequency in training data is correlated with performance in factual recall about them, we find that entity frequency is \textit{anti}-correlated with hypothetical generalization performance (\S\ref{sec:entities}).

-\citet{webson-pavlick-2022-prompt} show that LLMs perform surprisingly well in NLP tasks even conditioned on pathologically unhelpful prompts, calling into question whether LLMs understand prompts the same way as humans.
-In this vein, we show that tasks formatted for language inference may be answered like memory recall tasks instead, which may happen to align with correct labels.

-Recently, \citet{bubeck_sparks_2023} advocated that GPT-4 has a deep and flexible understanding of language ``far beyond memorization''.
-Although we do not disprove the existence of such abilities, we show that GPT-4, like the other LLMs, is also subject to these hallucinations (see Appendix \ref{sec:appendix:gpt4}).
+\citet{bubeck_sparks_2023} argue that GPT-4 understands language ``beyond memorization''.
+We do not disprove generalization, but we show that GPT-4 shows the same hallucinations in Appendix \ref{sec:appendix:gpt4}.